Data protection

 Certain functions send extra fields so they can work as intended:

-- Push notifications – we register the push notification token (APNS on iOS, FCM on Android) together with platform, locale, device model and device identifier (identifierForVendor on iOS, Android ID on Android).
+- Push notifications – we register the push notification token (APNS on iOS, FCM on Android) together with platform, locale, device model and the device identifier described in Section 3.
+Alongside the token we store your notification preferences on the server: premium status, advertising consent status, silent notification mode, disabled alert categories and alert types, and language.
 Tokens are used solely to deliver alerts and are removed once you disable notifications or after long-term inactivity.
 Push payloads may contain alert identifiers or small snippets to refresh the local cache; optional attachments are downloaded temporarily and discarded immediately after the notification is shown.
 On Android, WorkManager may trigger background fetch after receiving a push notification.

 - Bug report – if you send a report we receive the description (max.
 2,000 characters), an optional e-mail address, the Firebase device token and optional photo attachments.
 The data is not shared outside oAlert and is kept only for handling the ticket.